AmduX64/Grand-Junction-Pathway-Benefits/README.md

 - scenario 3- regional cycling network vision is added: port 5959
 __Note__: When running the complete analysis, an NGINX web server is used as a reverse proxy to map the ports exposed by the routing engine from swarm's network overlay to ports 8000-8003 on MAPC's internal network.

+MAPC build each scenario's routing engine into a docker image.
+Each scenario runs via using the *.docker-compose.yml file for that scenario.
+Make sure you are in the root folder of the repository and run each scenario with:
+- for base scenario: `docker-compose -f p8989.docker-compose.yml up -d`
+- first scenario (grand junction only): `docker-compose -f b7979.docker-compose.yml up -d`
+- second scenario (Cambridge vision): `docker-compose -f b6969.docker-compose.yml up -d`
+- third scenario (regional network vision): `docker-compose -f b5959.docker-compose.yml up -d`

 ## setup for development